salmansamson/cytkit/README.md

 - Provide software (embedded and host PC)
 - Provide kits on demand
 - Build a business to make this project rewarding for collaborators

+## Safety
+**Note that lasers, such as the one listed in the Bill of Materials are hazardous to the eyes.
+Direct exposure could cause permanent eye damage.
+Please do not build this design without laser safety training.**